Updated: Aug 1

 Unearthing my Addiction Pinball CD-ROM...

 Our pending move from New York to Arizona involved transporting an entire arcade.
-During this frenzy, I discovered a cache of my CD-ROM games, among them being Microprose and Team17's Addiction Pinball, which I bought new in 1998.
+During this frenzy, I discovered a cache of my CD-ROM games, among them being the Microprose-published, Team17's Addiction Pinball.
+I bought the pictured disc new in 1998.
 I popped this baby into my laptop's DVD-ROM drive, which was the clincher for my purchase of the computer.
 Sure, you can stream entertainment and download games, but as I waxed in my tribute to tapes, there's something inherently special about interacting with a tangible object.
 The game of legal drinking age ran on Windows 10 with no issues.
+Bill Gates has your back.

 Addiction Pinball includes two virtual pinball machines: World Rally Fever and Worms, the latter "table" being released as a PlayStation game in Europe.
 (Worms is a long-running PC gaming franchise also created by Team17.)
 Both playfields can be viewed from five different perspectives, changeable anytime with, appropriately enough, keys 1 through 5.
 You can even view the table from full overhead, which requires standing your monitor on end!
 Launch the ball with the enter key and use the shift keys to work those flippers.
 Put some English on the ball with the space bar if you must, but watch out for the dreaded tilt.